ColeTistan/MTAC_Trucking_Compliance_Website/README.md

 - React.js

 ## Future Additions
-- a contact form that allows user to email company with questions, concerns, et cetera.
+- PHP will be replaced by NodeJS using EmailJS
+- React will be integrated on the website.
-- Integrate client-side design of website with React.
+- Each section of the website will be in single page components.